 Hummingbirds are found in every part of the country with the forests of Monteverde, Poas Volcano National Park and Santa Elena Reserve home to some of the most beautiful ones.
 Some places have hummingbird gardens like Selvatura Park in Monteverde and you can see dozens of different hummingbirds zooming around the garden.

 The coloration varies between species from a dazzling green to vibrant purple.
 Some species you can see are the Green hermit and Violet sabrewing.
 The most common hummingbird in Costa Rica is the Rufous-tailed and the migratory Ruby-throated Hummingbird.

 Herons are commonly seen in Costa Rica as they are freshwater and coastal birds.
 You can find them in almost all wetland habitats.
 Egrets are are herons but are normally smaller with a mostly white body or decorative plumage.

-Some species of heron are migratory and can be seen in many national parks like Palo Verde, Tortuguero, Corcovado, and Rio Tarcoles.
 Common ones to see are the Green heron, Little-blue heron, Snow egret and Great-blue heron.

 Known for a colorful plumage and long tail, Motmots are a beautiful bird to see.

 They can be found in a variety of habitats but it likes tropical forest and the forest edge.
 They’re commonly seen commonly in Guanacaste, northern Puntarenas and in the lowlands.